Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Abstract

 Effective reservoir operation is critical for achieving multiple water management objectives, while also representing a major human intervention in hydrologic processes.
-However, due to sparse or inconsistent observations of daily inflow, release, and storage, most existing models either simplify or omit reservoir behavior.
-To address this gap, we present GDROM v2, a nationwide dataset covering daily operation variable times series and derived operation rules for 2,017 reservoirs across the Contiguous United States (CONUS), building upon the original GDROM (Li et al., 2023, https://doi.org/10.4211/hs.63add4d5826a4b21a6546c571bdece10) of 452 reservoirs.
+Yet for most reservoirs, the lack of complete daily operation records and realistic accurate operation rules constrains their representation in large-scale hydrological models.
+To address this gap, we present GDROM v2, a nationwide dataset covering daily operation variable time series and derived operation rules for 2,017 large reservoirs across the Contiguous United States (CONUS), building upon the original GDROM (Li et al., 2023.
+Hydroshare. https://doi.org/10.4211/hs.63add4d5826a4b21a6546c571bdece10) of 452 reservoirs.

 The dataset includes: